What is an oophorectomy?

 Oophorectomy may be done alone or as part of a hysterectomy.

 Oophorectomy is often needed when pelvic disease, such as ovarian cancer, is present.
-And it is sometimes recommended when the hormones produced by the ovaries are making a disease such as breast cancer or
+And it is sometimes recommended when the hormones produced by the ovaries are making a disease such as breast cancer or severe endometriosis worse.

-in an attempt to reduce the possibility of developing a future disease, such as ovarian cancer.
+In some cases the ovaries are removed to try to reduce the possibility of developing a future disease, such as ovarian cancer.
 This is called a prophylactic oophorectomy.